theonlytechnohead/TouchFaders_APP/README.md

 See the main repo for this project, [TouchFaders](https://github.com/theonlytechnohead/TouchFaders) for more details

 ## Where do it get this?
-It's available on the [Play Store](https://play.google.com/store/apps/details?id=net.ddns.anderserver.touchfaders)!
+It's available on the [releases tab](../../releases/latest)!

-Due to security issues (and because it'd be a pain for me to manage right now), there is no direct APK download.
-Instead, please clone the whole repository, and use Android Studio to generate your own APK and install it on your device.
+It used to be on the [Play Store](https://play.google.com/store/apps/details?id=net.ddns.anderserver.touchfaders), but Google (incorrectly, unfairly) kicked me off.